-While omega-3s may have important health benefits, it is important to note that this compound has not been shown to have any effects on the appearance of the rear end.
+While omega-3s may have important health benefits, it is important to note that this compound has not been shown to affect the appearance of the rear end.

 Gluteboost “before and after” photos primarily consist of Instagram testimonials found on the website or blog pages.

-Also, the company offers a disclaimer that individual results many vary.
+Also, the company offers a disclaimer that individual results may vary.

 Because other facts such as targeted exercises or diet can affect muscles and fat distribution, there is no clear way to provide documented proof of Gluteboost results.